workflowr/workflowr/README.md

 you can create a research website like [this][demo01].

 **WARNING:** workflowr is still in the early stages of development, so there will potentially be major changes between versions.
-Thus make sure to upgrade if necessary and look over the documentation.
+Thus make sure to [upgrade](#upgrading) if necessary and look over the [documentation][workflowr].
 The good news is that any site you create will not be affected by these changes and will continue to function with new versions of the workflowr functions.
 If you find any problems, or would like to suggest new features, please open an [Issue][issues].